 Got a Live Connection?

-Almost half the SAQA regions now have some kind of groups that meet locally.
+More than half the SAQA regions now have groups that meet locally.
 It may be called a pod or a circle, or some other name but, where members are able to get together, fiber art is thriving.
-For the sake of unity, were lumping them all under “Local Connections”.
-Each region, however, can call them whatever they want.
+For the sake of unity, we’re lumping them all under SAQA “Local Connections”, or "LC’s" for short.

 NC/VA Local Connection members at the Smithsonian American Art Museum